 The People?
-Can we arm them, grant them sovereign political rights, access to the information they need and latitude to do their best in full peace?
+Can we arm them, grant them sovereign political rights, access to the information they need and latitude to do their best in peace?
 The American Constitution is founded on that trust: the wellspring of its greatness.
 Our crooked leaders shift more and more assets to the weapons alternative, as follows.

 Then arm some minority police or paramilitary (a battle elite) to enforce this illegitimate leadership.
 Thereafter, ruin the world by paying the enforcers more than generously so that they will cause the least possible damage (USA); or let them run riot on the cheap, tear society apart and destroy the environment for short-term profit (Argentina, Chile, Iraq, Syria, etc.).

 In either case, the more vicious the battle elite, the safer the info elite will feel—even though reality dictates exactly the opposite: the less aggression, the more security.